Royal Melbourne Institute of Technology: Council

 RMIT is governed by a council consisting of 21 members, which is responsible for the "general direction and superintendence of the University".
 The RMIT Council is led by the RMIT Chancellor who is an ex officio member and serves as its Governor-in-Council.
 The RMIT vice-chancellor and president, as well as the chair of the RMIT Academic Board, are also ex officio members of the council.

 Five members of the RMIT Council are elected by direct ballot of the staff and students of the university.
 They consist of three staff members elected to represent the higher education, vocational education and general staff of the university, and two students elected to represent higher education and vocational education students.
 The remaining members are appointed directly by the RMIT Chancellor and Governor, or by a vote of the sitting council members.
 Members appointed directly to the council are required to possess a substantial expertise in academic or financial management, vocational education or training experience, and be drawn from beyond the university community.

-The RMIT chancellor and governor of the RMIT Council, since 1 January 2011, is telecommunications businessman and nuclear physicist Ziggy Switkowski.

 Vice-chancellor

 The RMIT Council grants power over all academic and administrative affairs of the university to the vice-chancellor and president—who is the chief executive officer of the university.
 The vice-chancellor and president is "responsible for the conduct of the University's affairs in all matters".
 Management of RMIT's colleges and portfolios is then delegated by the vice-chancellor and president to a team of deputy and pro vice-chancellors as well as senior executives.

-The vice-chancellor and president, since 1 February 2015, is information technology businessman and former vice-chancellor of the United Kingdom's Open University, Martin G. Bean.